Aliases for JMJD1C Gene

 GeneCards Summary for JMJD1C Gene

 JMJD1C (Jumonji Domain Containing 1C) is a Protein Coding gene.
 Diseases associated with JMJD1C include Central Nervous System Germinoma and Rett Syndrome.
-Among its related pathways are Platelet activation, signaling and aggregation and Factors involved in megakaryocyte development and platelet production.
+Among its related pathways are Platelet activation, signaling and aggregation and Transcriptional misregulation in cancer.
 GO annotations related to this gene include thyroid hormone receptor binding and dioxygenase activity.
-An important paralog of this gene is HR.
+An important paralog of this gene is KDM3B.

 UniProtKB/Swiss-Prot for JMJD1C Gene